 Trim Surrounding Trees

-Heavy snow can weigh on tree branches during the winter, causing them to fall down onto your roof below.
+Heavy snow can weigh on tree branches during the winter, causing them to fall onto your roof below.
 This is your last chance to remove any branches that are in “striking distance” of your roof before the severe weather sets in.

-Check for Loose of Missing Flashing
+Check for Loose or Missing Flashing

 Your flashing protects the vulnerable parts of your roof (areas around chimneys, vents, etc.,) that are susceptible to leaks.
 It’s essential to ensure that pieces of flashing are properly installed in these areas to prevent water from getting inside during the winter months.
 Snow and ice buildup eventually lead to lots of water accumulation when they thaw, so protect your home by making sure your roof is properly protected.